Visiting Portland on a budget? Check out these free things to do.

 If you were a fan of Beverly Cleary, then you probably are familiar with Ramona Quimby.
 Although the characters are fictional, the streets and landmarks are real.

 24. Hoyt Arboretum

-There are over 2000 species of trees and plants at the Hoyt Arboretum and tons of trails to walk.
+There are over 2000 species of trees and plants at the Hoyt Arboretum inside Washington Park and tons of trails to walk.
 The Maple trail is especially beautiful in the fall.

-The Historic Columbia River Highway isn’t too far from the city and you’ll find a ton of waterfall hikes there.
+The waterfalls are technically outside the city, but the Historic Columbia River Highway isn’t too far (some are only half an hour away) and you’ll find a ton of waterfall hikes there.
 Multnomah Falls is a popular stop, and you practically park right next to it.
 If you’re willing to drive out a little farther, here’s a list of more waterfalls to check out in Oregon.

-- International Rose Test Garden – It’s open year round, but if you want to see the roses, you’ll have to visit between mid-May and mid-October (this may change depending on the weather).
-Free public tours are at 1pm starting from Memorial Day to Labor Day.
+- International Rose Test Garden (click to see our full post) – It’s open year-round, but if you want to see the roses, you’ll have to visit between mid-May and mid-October (this may change depending on the weather).
+Free public tours are at 1 pm starting from Memorial Day to Labor Day.

 - The Freakybuttrue Peculiarium – you can get in free if you wear a decent costume!

 - Portland Art Museum has Free First Thursdays.